 Experience the sights and sounds of Split on a panoramic tour that includes a visit to the Meštrović Gallery — home and gallery of Ivan Meštrović, the greatest Croatian sculptor of all time.
 After viewing a display of his works of art in the 1930s-era mansion, continue to the entrance of Split’s Old Town, which is built around the spectacular UNESCO World Heritage-inscribed Diocletian’s Palace.
 Enjoy a guided walking tour of the palace, including a visit to its well-preserved cellars.
 Next, visit the Cathedral of Saint Domnius, the patron saint of Split, and the Temple of Jupiter.
 Conclude you tour with exterior visits to the Golden Gate, Silver Gate and Peristyle Square — ancient Roman entry points to the Old Town that were originally a part of Diocletian’s Palace.

-Return to the ship for lunch on board, followed by an afternoon of excursions.
+Return to the ship for lunch on board, followed by an excursion to Kryka National Park to see its magnificent waterfalls.

 Special Performance: Return to the ship this evening to delight in a traditional klapa, an a cappella folk music performance, followed by dinner on board.
 The klapa is recognized by UNESCO as an Intangible Cultural Heritage of Humanity.